mm3509/b9122/3-assignments/assignment-4/README.md

 This exericse comes from LeetCode (easy level), with some modifications.

 This function takes as input a list of strings of length `n` and returns the majority element.
-A majority element is an element that appears `int(n / 2)` times or more.
+A majority element is an element that appears `m` times or more, where `m = n // 2` if `n` is even and `m = 1 + n // 2` if `n` is odd.
 If no majority element exists, or if there are two majority elements, the function returns `None`.

 Do not use `collections.Counter` (if you know about it).